You will find answers to the most frequently asked questions:

 There is no limit to the project duration for innovation projects with implementation partners.
 Generally, innovation projects with an implementation partner last between 6 and 36 months.

-However, for innovation projects without implementation partner, a project can last a maximum of 18 months (for projects in the energy sector, a maximum of 36 months).
+However, for innovation projects without implementation partner, a project can last a maximum of 18 months.

 Provided it is necessary for your innovation project, the cost-benefit ratio is justified and the implementation partner is willing to bear 50% of the project costs, there is no financial limit for innovation projects.
 This applies to all thematic domains.

 Information about this can be found in the fact sheet on independence (PDF, 220 kB, 17.04.2020).

 Eligibility for submitting an application is checked using a specific application for funding for an innovation project.
 Since this institution cannot yet be selected in the online application portal for applications involving new research partners, and no hourly rates for staff have been stored for these applications yet, the research partner must first get in touch at firstname.lastname@example.org and let us know their request.
 The institution will then be incorporated in the application platform Innosuisse Analytics.

 For the first application, personnel costs will then be calculated provisionally at the maximum hourly rates.
 The new research institution submits the documents listed in the information sheet (PDF, 107 kB, 17.04.2020) in parallel with the application for funding.
 If eligibility for contributions is recognised, the research centre must report its notional hourly rates to Innosuisse, and the personnel costs will be recalculated before the contract is drawn up.